 It can be hard to spot improvements day by day, but when you can compare the first mock call to their tenth, the improvement will be clear.

 When a person is on a mock call, they will feel self-conscious.
-They’re aware of other salespeople around them, observing and judging, so they’ll be in a different mental state than when they make an actual sales call.
-But that's a good thing:
+They’re aware of other salespeople around them, observing and judging.
+They’ll be more self-conscious than during real calls—but that’s actually a good thing.

 Watching the recordings can be even more awkward.
 When reps listen to their calls for the first time, give them space and time to watch and analyze the call on their own before offering your feedback.